gadicc/meteor-famous-views/README.md

 * *Numbers are passed as is*.
 In v0 we took degrees from helpers and converted them to radians to pass to Famous.
-This may or may not happen in v1 (i.e. API is still unstable)
+This may or may not happen in v1 (i.e. API is still unstable).
+Probably we'll have a rotationDeg shortcut, etc.

 * We only instantiate a new component as `fview.position` etc if a transition is specified.